The Graduate School administers and awards all Doctor of Philosophy (PhD) programs at Northwestern.

 Coordinator for Composition and Music Technology: Jay Alan Yim

-Coordinator for Music Education: Steven Demorest
+Coordinator for Music Education: Sarah Bartolome

-Coordinator for Music Theory: Susan Piagentini
+Coordinator for Music Theory: Vasili Byros

 Coordinator for Musicology: Andrew Talle

-The Graduate School
+The Graduate School: firstname.lastname@example.org

 Students design a course of study incorporating their individual interests and a broad-based approach to contemporary music research.
 A year-long sequence of selected courses in Music Education, Musicology, Music Theory and Cognition, and Composition and Music Technology provides an interdisciplinary context for students in all specializations, with additional seminars and colloquia in each major as a foundation for advanced work.

 A unique aspect of this program is a cognate area requirement in a non-music field such as psychology of learning, cognitive science, learning sciences, cultural studies, social sciences, humanities, philosophy, or communication studies.
-Students are encouraged to check with their specialization advisors to obtain any additional information about expectations not specified here.
+Students are encouraged to check with their specialization advisers to obtain any additional information about expectations not specified here.

 Academic Standing Top

-A student whose overall grade average is below B, has more than one incomplete grade, or otherwise fails to make progress toward the degree in accordance with the requirements adopted by Graduate Faculty is not considered in good standing.
-The definition of "Satisfactory Academic Progress" encompasses enrollment stipulations and time limits for achieving the degree, as well as grade quality, and differs for students pursuing the master's degree as compared with those pursuing the doctorate.
+A student whose overall (cumulative) grade average is below B (3.0 GPA), has more than one incomplete (Y or X) grade, or otherwise fails to make progress towards the degree in accordance with the requirements adopted by The Graduate School, is not considered in good academic standing.
+Satisfactory Academic Progress encompasses milestone deadlines and program length for completing all degree requirements, as well as grade quality, and differs for students pursuing the master's or doctor of musical arts degree as compared with those pursuing the PhD.

 Learn More about Satisfactory Academic Progress